mathnathan/OpenTiles/README.md

 Our solution OpenTiles is more of a service than a product.
 Currently it is a simple implementation intended as a proof of concept demonstrating the 5 main components of the project.
-We now explain how would operate at a production scale.
+We now explain how it would operate at a production scale.

 Let us take a very large storage system with no satellite data.
 This is the backend of OpenTiles.
 Python scripts will take care of the first 3 components.